pachyderm/docs/content/latest/deploy-manage/deploy/on-premises.md

 ```

 ### Deploying An Object Store
-An object store is used by Pachyderm's `pachd` for storing all your data.
+An object store is used by MLDM's `pachd` for storing all your data.
 The object store you use must be accessible via a low-latency, high-bandwidth connection.

 {{% notice note %}}